-Join Daniel Brigham for an in-depth discussion in this video Creating a Drag and Drop question, part of Up and Running with Articulate Studio '13.
+Join Daniel Brigham for an in-depth discussion in this video Creating a Drag and Drop question, part of Learning Articulate Studio '13.

 I'd now like to talk about one of my favorite aspects of Quizmaker and that is the free form question.
 Free form questions inspire a fresh approach, and they also allow me to create different looks on screen.
 Within the free form questions, you can create the drag and drop in which any element is draggable.
 A pick one or pick many type of question in which shapes or images are the answer choices.
 You can also create a text entry and hot spot type of question.

 In this movie, I'll build a drag and drop question, around why people choose to install solar systems.
 To build a drag and drop from Question view, select Freeform Question>Drag and Drop>Insert.
 When you create a drag and drop, you are prompted to begin in Slide view, and that makes sense.
 Because such questions are focused more on the graphics.
 I will get started by right clicking off slide, select my Layout > Question Layout.